taiwangoldcard/website/content/goldcard-holders-faq/_index.md

 {{< button "https://forms.gle/K88uVy2jMW61DpT2A" "Access to the Gold Card Network" >}}

-You'll find in this section some useful resources once you get the Gold Card.
-Those informations are shared by our community on the left sidebar menu.
+In this section, you'll find some useful resources for once you get the Gold Card.
+This information is complied by our community, who have real experience living in Taiwan.